-Art is about connections, and messages sent and received.
-Every person who views a particular piece of art brings their own influence or tastes.
-In my experience, people connect with art not always because they get what the artist was feeling, or trying to convey.
+Art, in my view, is about emotion and connections.
+Every person who views a particular piece of art brings their own influences, tastes and life experience.
+People connect with art not always because they get what the artist was feeling or trying to convey.
 They feel something, and can't always understand why.
 To some, my art reminds them of some dark times that they overcame with their own story of triumph.
-A true artist doesn't create to sell, they create because they are driven to express themselves, and those expressions are what people connect with.
+Artist who are emotionally or physically driven to create do so because of the expression and form of communication it gives.
+Financial gain is not the driving force.

 I only create art or study's of subjects that move me emotionally.
 How I process those feelings gets translated into the artwork.
 In that respect, the art has life in which anyone can interpret in a way they choose.

 If I paint a picture with a certain intent or feeling during the creation, it can be interpreted in as many ways as there are viewers.
 I believe there is no right or wrong way to 'see' a work of art.
 You connect visually, and/or emotionally or you don't.
 If something about it moved you, then my creation of it becomes more profound.

 As an extreme example would be a Jackson Pollock creation.
 His art was groundbreaking because people were able to connect with the artwork on their own level.
 This wasn't because they were led to the waters of the artist's choosing.
 I think it was because each viewers life story created the visual path they chose to wander.

 The art of Jackson Pollock succeeded not because his work conveyed what he intended, but because he created with emotion and people connected with his passion.
 Because he painted with passion, it could be interpreted as something of substance.
 It's hard for me to explain, but something inner drives the creation process.